valicm/commerce_currency_resolver/README.md

 ### Adding order item programmatically
-If you are adding order items programmatically in your code, you need take in account possible conflicts with prices.
-To avoid that is best that you using resolver to resolve prices for certain item to the cart.
+If you are adding order items programmatically in your code, you need to take in an account possible conflicts with prices.
+To avoid that is best that you're using resolver to resolve prices for certain items in the cart.

-Example below shows entire process in custom add to cart process, where we add item to the cart.
+The example below shows an entire process custom "add to cart" process, where we add item to the cart.

 ```